• Home

 In college I took some photography electives and photographed intermittently in the late 1980’s, then retired my camera and darkroom for 17 years.
 In 2006 I resumed photography, opting to stay with film cameras and traditional darkroom technique.
 Mainly I use a wooden field camera and 4x5 inch film, but also a 35mm manual film camera.

-Why Analog/Silver
+Why Analog/Silver?

 Obviously digital equipment and software have rendered their analog counterparts virtually obsolete.
 The old methods are slow, cumbersome, and often unsuccessful.
 However, I admire tradition and embrace the challenge and satisfaction of making prints manually.
 It’s my hope and belief that the increasingly rare darkroom-made silver gelatin print will stand out as something of special value.
 And darkroom work gives me something to do in the dismal upstate New York winter weather.